 While all four oceans have suffered as a result of human consequence for over millennia by now, it has accelerated in the past few decades.
 Oil spills, toxic wastes, floating plastic and various other factors have all contributed to the pollution of the ocean.

-Here are nine shocking facts about how much plastic is in the oceans
+Here are ten shocking facts about how much plastic is in the oceans

 1. Every half second, this much plastic makes it into the world’s oceans: